DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 public float maxSpeed = 1;
 ```

 Now save that and return to Unity.
 Click on your Player object and and under the PlayerMovement script you should see an option for "maxSpeed".
-Try setting this value and playing the game!
+Try setting this value and playing the game!\
+Now a fun thing you can try to illustrate the usefulness of this `public` keyword would be to put a second Player prefab into your game and give the second one a different `maxSpeed` value to the first.\
+When you play the game you can see that even though these two objects use the same script they can have different values.
+This means that, just like prefabs, we can make one script and use it as many times as we like.
+Also using `public` speeds testing up ten fold.
+It's also good to note that anything you can turn into a variable can be `public`.
+Use it whenever you want to quickly alter values.

+###